 Do random acts of kindness.

 Buy a cup of coffee for a stranger, bring a bottle of water to a homeless person, say hello to someone in line next to you.
 Smile at someone as you pass by them on the sidewalk.
 Tell the woman walking to or from work that you love her outfit and that she looks beautiful… This is a great way to teach your children that a little kindness can go a long way.
 I am always trying to live my life in service of others, be kind, and pay it forward.
-As a mom raising a young girl, I want to instill the qualities in her that my mother instilled in me.
+As a mom raising a young girl, I want to instill the qualities that my mother instilled in me.
 What may seem like small things could be huge things for someone else, and it will help our children remain humble in a sometimes very self-serving world.

 Photo by Pablo Raya